-In the first half of 2015, the Group transferred the Greek listed available for sale and trading shares and the available for sale mutual funds with underlying Greek listed shares of € 33 million, € 21 million, and € 2 million respectively, from Level 1 to Level 2 due to their market's temporary closing (see below).
+In the third quarter of 2015, the Group transferred back to Level 1 from Level 2, the Greek listed available for sale and trading shares, as well as the available for sale mutual funds with underlying Greek listed shares, of € 33 million, € 21 million and € 2 million respectively, categorized under Level 2 in the second quarter of 2015, due to their market's temporary closing (see below).

-In the first half of 2015 the Group transferred derivative financial instruments of € 23 million from Level 2 to Level 3, which are valued using valuation techniques, where the CVA calculation is based on unobservable inputs that result in a CVA adjustment significant to the entire fair value of the derivative (2014: € 7 million).
+During the period ended 30 September 2015, the Group transferred derivative financial instruments of € 25 million from Level 2 to Level 3, which are valued using valuation techniques, where the CVA calculation is based on unobservable inputs that result in a CVA adjustment significant to the entire fair value of the derivative (2014: € 7 million).